sanskrit/raw_etexts_english/blogs/manasataramgini/2013-01-20_some-notes-on-the-shaiva-temple-celebrations-and-an-excursus-on-the-fishing-diving-and-hunting-festivals-of-rudra.md

 +++
-title = "Some notes on the shaiva temple celebrations and an excursus on the fishing, diving and hunting festivals ofxa0rudra"
+title = "Some notes on the shaiva temple celebrations and an excursus on the fishing, diving and hunting festivals of rudra"

 +++
 An integral aspect of the life of the post-Vedic Hindu community was